arajay/7D2D-MODS/README.md

 Make items such as weapon parts craftable.
 Update crafting recipes to be more logical, such as requiring tires for crafting wheels.

 ### Logical Cooking Overhaul
 Address things like water jars being consumed for recipes, and simple things like boiled meat requiring perks.
-Add food spoilage mechanics.

 ### Logical Farming Overhaul
 Address issues related to immovable player farm plots and expensive seed crafting.

+### Food Spoilage System
+Add a mechanic where food degrades over time, increasing the value of hunger and food related perks.

 ### Skill Balance Overhaul
 Fix "must have" perks, improve underpowered perks, consolidate redundant perks, and generally make multiplayer perks more useful to solo players.